 Some educational technology solutions require one large upfront investment.
 While this has the appeal of no ongoing licensing fees, it typically comes with limited or conditional technical support and no incentive for the supplier to evolve the product or its feature set.
 The risk of committing to a large capital expenditure investment for relatively static technology makes this pricing model a poor match for in-classroom screen mirroring.

-Other solutions incur an upfront base cost, with additional fees for optional add-ons, such as access to a centrally managed portal.
+Other solutions incur an upfront base cost, with additional fees for optional add-ons, such as access to a cloud-based administration platform.
 This model might require a slightly lower capital expenditure investment, but costs can easily increase as additional features are added.
 Alternatively, tighter school budgets might translate to limited functionality.
 Again, there’s finite support and little incentive for the supplier to evolve the product.

 A third pricing model is based on one annual subscription that encompasses all hardware and software costs.
 This model is often much easier to fit into school budgets and get approved because it has no capital expenditure outlay for the hardware, only an ongoing operating expenditure to cover the software subscription.
 As success for the supplier is linked to retention of schools as clients, technical support and product development are integrated into the on-going service relationship.
 For these reasons, this is most often the best pricing model for schools.